 These vaporizers can have extremely low-quality metals or lead soldering in or directly around their heating elements.

 You're vaporizing to reduce the harm that's associated with smoking, not to inhale toxic fumes created by a sub-par heating element.

 The most simple way to avoid issues like this is to only buy from reputable brands and their authorized dealers (if you have any doubts, please contact us and we'll do our best to help you assess whether you're making a responsible choice).

 You can rest assured any vaporizer that you find on Herbonaut has a good and safe enough heating element for anyone but the paranoid (in a good sense!) among us.

-If you are a little paranoid read below for the most up-to-date facts about materials used for heating elements and their safety implications.
+If you are a little obsessive about your health (like me), read below for the most up-to-date facts about materials used for heating elements and their safety implications.

 Aluminum Heating Element